gift-exe/gift-exe.github.io/_posts/2022-05-09-face_mask_detection.md

     # Close all started windows
     cv2.destroyAllWindows()

-the organized version of this code can be fount at my github page: [click here to visit](https://github.com/Gift-py/FaceMasks)
+the organized version of this code can be found at my github page: [click here to visit](https://github.com/Gift-py/FaceMasks)

 This is a video to show the model at work in real time 😉